TraSCE: Trajectory Steering for Concept Erasure: An Effective Concept Erasure Technique

-\paragraph{Advantages of the Proposed Method.} The major advantage of this approach (Algorithm \ref{alg:sampling}) is that it does not require any training data, training, or weight updates, and we can easily semantically define the concept we wish to erase.
+\paragraph{Advantages of the Proposed Method.} The major advantage of our method TraSCE (Algorithm \ref{alg:sampling}) is that it does not require any training data, training, or weight updates, and we can easily semantically define the concept we wish to erase.
 This makes removing new concepts or reintroducing previously removed concepts straightforward and easy.